s3743761/Food2Go/README.md

 ## Features

-Here are the features that show the E-commerce demo application in use.
+Here are the features that show the Food2Go application in use.

 **Home Page**